 This is because a wrongly installed bathroom exhaust vent might be the source of your moisture issue.
-Moisture is one of the key factors mold need to flourish.
+Moisture is one of the key factors mold needs to flourish.
 Using a bathroom fan to remove excess moisture may help keep mold at bay.

 2. Can water seep through the grout in my shower?

-Water can seep through grout in your shower.
+Water can seep through the grout in your shower.
 Broken or damaged grout is the most common cause of shower leaks.
-To avoid moisture under the tiles, check and fix grout as soon as you notice a problem.
+To avoid moisture under the tiles, check and fix the grout as soon as you notice a problem.
 Otherwise, the wetness may undermine your wall or floor and destroy tile adhesive.